AIDEN-OFFICIAL/DevOps/Docker.md

 - `docker run -d -e MYSQL_Root_Password=secret mysql` we can also set up -e(enviornment variables while installing and running in detatched mode)
 - `docker run -d --name 'Mysq-newname' mysql:8.0` e can give costum names for each image
 - `docker rmi 'image name` remove one image from the device
-- `docker rm 'container name` remove any Container from the device
+- `docker rm 'container name'` remove any Container from the device
 - `docker run -it ubuntu` run ubuntu in interactive mode.`exit` to come out of interactive mode
 - `docker ps` show all running containers
 - `docker ps -a` status of all images (-a, for all images)